 In the 2020 New Year’s Honours List, Operatunity’s founder Susan Cameron was awarded an MNZM for her services to music and seniors.

-In 2021 Operatunity will celebrate its 20th anniversary.
+In 2021 Operatunity celebrated its 20th anniversary.
 It touches the lives of over 65,000 seniors each year in New Zealand and continues to bring happiness through music.